By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 Step 4.
 The LogicManager calls execute() on the ExportAllCommand object

 Step 5.
-The Logic component then interacts with the Model component by calling exportAddressBook()
+The Logic component then interacts with the Model component by calling exportAddressBook() of the Model

 interface.

 Step 6.
-The Model interface creates a new CsvWriter object and invokes the method write()
+The Model interface creates a new CsvWriter object and invokes the method write().

 Step 7.
 The CsvWriter writes the data to the defined file path.

-The file path is defined in outputFilepath , and is hardcoded as /data/jithub.csv for now.
+The file path is defined in outputFilepath, and is hardcoded as /data/jithub.csv for now.

 |